Gas Detection Sensors in Robots: Essential Guide to Smart Safety Monitoring Systems

 Sensor TechnologyDetectable GasesKey Characteristics

-Electrochemical SensorsCarbon monoxide, hydrogen sulfideHigh sensitivity, commonly used in safety monitoring
+Electrochemical SensorsCarbon monoxide, hydrogen sulfideHigh sensitivity, widely used in safety

 Infrared SensorsMethane, carbon dioxideStable detection with minimal interference

-Semiconductor SensorsVolatile organic compoundsDurable and widely used in environmental monitoring
+Semiconductor SensorsVolatile organic compoundsDurable and suitable for environmental use

 Catalytic SensorsCombustible gasesEffective for detecting flammable gases